Viewer Profiles & Site Experience

 Jennifer was born in Williamsburg, Brooklyn, and she studied Marketing & Design at Georgetown University in Washington, DC.
 She moved to California 10 years ago, and has been an Art Director at Web Design Ltd for the past 5 years.
 She works a lot of hours during the week, but loves to go to the water on the weekend, and is a competitive standup paddleboard racer.

 In addition to your “sketch” in words, you might also like to do a “sketch” with a pencil, pens, or other media.

 Now that you know a little bit about one of your potential site visitors, you can think of Jennifer when you’re designing the experience of your website.
-You don’t have to super-target your site to this one theoretical visitor, but you can use her to help make your choices:
+You can use her to help make your choices:

 - If Jennifer is interested in your work, what does she want to see?

 - What will she be drawn to?